-19. School Safeguarding, Child Protection Training and Staff Induction refresher training at two yearly intervals.
+19. School Safeguarding, Child Protection Training and Staff Induction

+The school's Designated Safeguarding Lead and Nominated Safeguarding Director will undertake appropriate safeguarding and child protection training and refresher training at two yearly intervals.
 All other school staff, including non-teaching staff, will undertake appropriate induction training and child safeguarding training to enable them to carry out their responsibilities in full.
 All staff will refresh their child safeguarding training annually.

 The school will maintain a register of who has undertaken training and when.